-Test results are used by QA and QC.
-In QC they are used to fix defects, while in QA they provide feedback on how well the development and test processes are performing.
+Test results are used by QA and testing.
+In testing they are used to fix defects, while in QA they provide feedback on how well the development and test processes are performing.

 1.2.3.
 Errors, Defects, Failures, and Root Causes